 Amphibian Feudal = 300 MC + 114 Factories = 414 MC/turn

 Thus, on the “average” planet (not Bovi or Insect), we gain 773-414 = 359 MC/turn, or 86% more!
-Otherwise, we’re in the ballpark – Bovi planets will be better, but we’re about tying insectoid planets when they don’t have superior governments.
+Otherwise, we’re in the ballpark – Bovi planets will be better, but the Cyborg income rate ties insectoid planets when they don’t have superior governments.

 So where do we start to lose out?
 Well, if you find a really, really good native planet, such as a 8 mil+ Bovinoid or Insectoid Unity, then you won’t be able to take advantage of it for very long.
 Furthermore, you will lose out on the Tech bonuses unless you drop down a Starbase within the first 12-13 turns.